gongyiling/entt/docs/md/entity.md

 The basic idea is to store everything in a group of queues in memory, then bring everything back to the registry with different loaders.

-# Views and Groups
+# Give me my stuff

-First of all, it's worth answering a question: why views and groups?<br/>
+First of all, it's worth answering a question: why views?<br/>
 Briefly, they're a good tool to enforce single responsibility.
 A system that has access to a registry can create and destroy entities, as well as assign and remove components.
-On the other side, a system that has access to a view or a group can only iterate, read and update entities and components.<br/>
+On the other side, a system that has access to a view can only iterate, read and update entities and components.<br/>
 It is a subtle difference that can help designing a better software sometimes.

-More in details:

-* Views are a non-intrusive tool to access entities and components without affecting other functionalities or increasing the memory consumption.
+More in details, views are a non-intrusive tool to access entities and components without affecting other functionalities or increasing the memory consumption.

-* Groups are an intrusive tool that allows to reach higher performance along critical paths but has also a price to pay for that.

 There are mainly two kinds of views: _compile-time_ (also known as `view`) and runtime (also known as `runtime_view`).<br/>